0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"10m0s"`

-**Description:** TxLifetimeCheckTimeout is the time the sequencer waits to check txs lifetime
+**Description:** TxLifetimeCheckInterval is the time the sequencer waits to check txs lifetime

 **Examples:**